 ABOUT OUR PHYSICIANS:

 Neeraj Chauhan, DO: Dr. Chauhan is a native of Arizona and received his doctorate from Lake Erie College of Osteopathic Medicine.
 He completed residency in General and Adult Psychiatry at the University of Arizona where he received extensive training in emergency, adult, geriatric, and consult-liaison psychiatry.
 Dr. Chauhan’s professional interests lie in the fields of neurobiology and pharmacology, and he is highly skilled in the nuanced medication management of complex patients, including those with neuropsychiatric conditions as well as those with multiple medical and behavioral health comorbidities.
-Dr. Chauhan has worked at internationally recognized addiction and rehab facilities such as Sierra Tucson in Southwest Arizona and he is Suboxone licensed.
+Dr. Chauhan has worked at internationally recognized addiction and rehab facilities such as Sierra Tucson in Southwest Arizona.
+He is board certified in general and adult psychiatry and has specialty licensing to provide Suboxone.
 Dr. Chauhan is currently accepting new patients.

-George Hadeed, MD: Dr. Hadeed completed medical school at the University of Arizona and completed his residency training in General and Adult Psychiatry at the University of Arizona College of Medicine where he served as Chief Resident during his senior year.
-He was the recipient of the Department of Psychiatry Junior Resident Award as well as the recipient of the Arizona Psychiatric Society Resident Recognition Award for his clinical and administrative accomplishments during residency.
-Dr. Hadeed is Suboxone licensed and is currently accepting new patients.
+George Hadeed, MD: Dr. Hadeed completed medical school at the University of Arizona and completed his residency training in General and Adult Psychiatry at the University of Arizona College of Medicine where he served as Chief Resident.
+He was the recipient of the Department of Psychiatry’s Resident Award as well as the Arizona Psychiatric Society’s Resident Recognition Award for his accomplishments during residency.
+He is board certified in general and adult psychiatry and has specialty licensing to provide Suboxone.
+Dr. Hadeed is currently accepting new patients.